 Optimizing website images does not stop at ALT tags.
 Create captions for every image using keywords.
 Can’t find enough opportunities to use every keyword on your list with corresponding images on your site?
 No worries.
 Create text content optimized with your critical keywords and give away free, relevant images to go with it.
 Voila, not only have you created a resource that more users will benefit from, you’ve also increased the chances of the images being featured in Google’s image search, and gaining ranking brownie points in the process.

-Here’s some more info on image optimization to improve search rankings.
+Here’s some more image optimization tips to improve search rankings.

 Bringing It All Together